The world’s easiest cinnamon rolls

 - Starting at the long end, roll up tightly and pinch the seam shut.

-- Slice 2" thick slices and place them in a greased 9" round cake pan about 1/2" apart.
+- Slice 2" thick slices and place them in a greased 9" round cake pan or you can use a greased loaf pan or muffin tin.
+Pace the rolls about 1/2" apart.

 - Let them rise on the counter for 30 minutes, then bake until golden brown and bubbly, about 20-25 minutes.